OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 -- TODO [Add instruction of using dynamic/ipc/open_uri: Test IPC attacks by launching URI Handlers in Needle: https://labs.mwrinfosecurity.com/blog/needle-how-to/] --

 #### Remediation

 You should carefully validate any URL, before calling it.
-You can whitelist applications which may be opened via the registered protocol handler.
+You can white-list applications which may be opened via the registered protocol handler.
 Another helpful control is prompting a user for confirming the action, invoked by an URL.

 #### References